intel/QATzip/README.md

 * Stream APIs only support "DEFLATE_GZIP", "DEFLATE_GZIP_EXT", "DEFLATE_RAW" for compression
   and "DEFLATE_GZIP", "DEFLATE_GZIP_EXT" for decompression now.
 * DEFLATE_RAW hardware decompression is supported, if want to offload to HW, then the input data must be single complete deflate block and it's uncompressed size have to smaller than the HW buffer size, otherwise, it would fallback to sw(The API's input dest len have to set down by the customer).
 If input data is multi-blocks and software backup is enabled, then it would fallback to sw.
-* DEFLATE_ZLIB hardware compresssion and  decompression is supported, if want to offload to HW, then the input data must be single complete deflate block and it's compressed size have to smaller or equal than the HW buffer size, otherwise, it would fallback to sw(The API's input dest len have to set down by the customer).
+* DEFLATE_ZLIB hardware compression and  decompression is supported, if want to offload to HW, then the input data must be single complete deflate block and it's compressed size have to smaller or equal than the HW buffer size, otherwise, it would fallback to sw(The API's input dest len have to set down by the customer).
 If input data is multi-blocks then only first complete block will be decompressed by HW and user need to call decompress with next block.
+* When Async API is used, instance over-subscription is currently unsupported.
+This implies that the number of threads should ideally not surpass the number of instances.
+Each thread maintains its own session and instance.
+Otherwise, any additional threads will offload the workload to software
+* Latency sensitive mode is not advisable to enable in low-stress scenarios or for smaller data workloads (below 8KB), as QATzip may experience decreased throughput.

 ## Installation Instructions